thchara/ThinkAloud/public/ZendoStudy/instructions3.md

 ## Use the Time to Think Freely

-For each puzzle,you will view five panels and be asked to think aloud for **2 minutes** before you can submit your final guesses.
-This will give you time to fully explore your ideas.
+For each puzzle, use the 2 minutes to fully explore your ideas.

 Even if you come up with an idea early on, we encourage you to **keep reasoning throughout the full time**.
 You may find other possible rules as you keep reasoning!